 Moving Gas Compliance from Reassurance to Assurance

-In terms of managing health and safety compliance meeting the required standards for gas compliance can be one of the most demanding operational challenges for Registered Social Landlords.
+Managing the required standards for gas compliance is demanding operational challenge for Registered Social Landlords.

-The issue is in part that the technology behind the underpinning legacy systems is not evolving as fast as the operational assets of Housing Associations nor is the technology supporting the critical maintenance staff working on these assets.
+The technology behind legacy systems is not evolving sufficiently quickly, nor are applications fully supporting the critical maintenance staff working on these assets.

 Dorota Pawlowski, Senior Associate, Trowers & Hamlins LLP

 There is plenty of advice offered in terms of how this compliance can be demonstrated in practice.
-As highlighted in Building a Safer Future “industry [should not] be waiting to be told what to do and some looking for ways to work around it.”
-That said the following are just a few points of guidance from the Audit Commission that show the depth of thinking beyond the points of law required in every Landlord Gas Safety Certificate:
+As highlighted in Building a Safer Future – “industry [should not] be waiting to be told what to do and some looking for ways to work around it.”
+That said the following points from the Audit Commission show the depth of thinking beyond the points of law required in every Landlord Gas Safety Certificate: